Rethinking Speaker Embeddings for Speech Generation: Sub-Center Modeling for Capturing Intra-Speaker Diversity: Experimental Setup

-The baseline standard ECAPA-TDNN is trained with the implementation and recipe provided by SpeechBrain \cite{speechbrain}.
-We implemented the sub-center ECAPA-TDNN on top of that implementation and trained with the default parameters.
-In the training, Adam optimizer is used with a base learning rate of 1e-4 and a cyclic schedule.
-The batch size is 32, and online augmentation (noise addition, reverberation) is applied to batch utterances as in \cite{ecapa}.
-The margin $m$ and scale $s$ parameters for the AAM-Softmax loss are $0.4$ and $30$, respectively.
-For the VC training, we used the implementation in speech-resynthesis \cite{polyak21_interspeech}.
-We modified the original implementation to incorporate ECAPA-TDNN embeddings as the speaker representations.
-All the encoders for linguistic, f0, and speaker representations are trained independently and beforehand.
-The HifiGAN vocoder is trained while those encoders explained in Section 3 are used as pre-trained and remain frozen.
-We used default parameters as in \cite{polyak21_interspeech}.
+The baseline ECAPA-TDNN is trained using the SpeechBrain recipe \cite{speechbrain}, which we extend to support sub-center modeling by modifying the ECAPA-TDNN architecture.
+We use the Adam optimizer with a base learning rate of $1\text{e}{-4}$ and a cyclic schedule.
+The batch size is 32, and we use online augmentation (noise, reverberation) following Desplanques et al. \cite{ecapa}.
+AAM-Softmax parameters are set to margin $m = 0.4$ and scale $s = 30$.
+For VC training, We adopt the speech-resynthesis framework \cite{polyak21_interspeech}, modified to use ECAPA-TDNN embeddings.
+Linguistic features are obtained from the 6th layer of HuBERT, clustered via k-means ($K=100$) trained on LibriSpeech-clean-100 \cite{librispeech}.
+Pitch is extracted using the Dio algorithm \cite{dio} with default parameters.
+All encoders (linguistic, f0, speaker) are pre-trained and frozen during HiFi-GAN vocoder training.